 Kathina Ceremony April 9, 2023

 On Sunday, April 9, the Abbey celebrates the ancient ceremony of kathina (pronounced kuh-teen-ah).
 Established by the Buddha, kathina is a time to rejoice in the virtue created by the sangha during the monastic retreat (varsa) and the concluding ceremony (pravarana).
 It also celebrates the interdependence of sangha and the lay community.
-Learn more about monastic ceremonies here.
+Go here for the schedule and in-person registration form.

 Kathina celebrations in Asia